sharadbhat/VideoHub/README.md

 # Video-Sharing-Platform
-A rough replica of YouTube with Flask and MySQL
+A rough client-server architecture replica of YouTube with Flask and MySQL